Make up to $100K with these 10 truly bizarre jobs

 This job requires patience, endurance, and good communication skills with clients.

 Opportunities and earnings for line standers are better in larger cities.
-ZipRecruiter reports line standers in San Francisco make about $51,000 a year.
+ZipRecruiter reports the nationwide salary for line standers averages $38,316 a year.
+That goes up significantly for California line standers.
+The highest earners in Cupertino make an average of $47,888 a year.

 Interested in a job where you can make a splash?
 Then you’ll want to try out…